middleburygcl/.github/profile/README.md

-Welcome to the Middlebury Polygon Meshing and Rendering (`middpolymer`) Libraries!
+Welcome to the Middlebury Geometric Computing Libraries!

 This is a collection of libraries for creating, adapting, and visualizing meshes, which can then be used for numerical simulations.